Girl group: United Kingdom and Europe

-Emergence of East Asian dance-pop girl groups
+East Asia and J-pop/K-pop

 Although the emergence of dance-pop focused acts in Asia paralleled their British counterparts in the 1990s, girl groups in Asia sustained as a successful format through the 2010s.

 Japan has the music industry's second largest market overall and the largest physical music market in the world, with the physical sales Oricon Singles Chart being dominated by J-pop idol girl groups.
 In the late 1990s, vocal/dance girl bands Speed and Max gained prominence in Asia, and paved the way for succeeding Japanese girl groups, such as Morning Musume, AKB48, Perfume, and Momoiro Clover Z. Speed sold a total of 20 million copies in Japan within three years, with Variety calling them "Japan's top girl group", while Max still hold the record for girl group with the second most consecutive top 10 singles in Japan.
 Throughout the 2010s, AKB48 sister groups have been launched or will be launched in other Asian countries, including Indonesia, China, Thailand, Taiwan, the Philippines, and Vietnam.
 Several new Japanese idol groups appeared in the 2010s and created a fiercely competitive situation in the music industry, which has been referred to as the "Idol sengoku jidai" (アイドル戦国時代; lit.
 Age of the Idol Warring States).

 (clockwise) Girls' Generation, 2NE1, Twice and Blackpink are among the leading girl groups of the Korean wave.

 From 2009, Hallyu (Korean wave) and K-pop became increasingly significant in the entertainment industry.
 Its influence spread to Japan and many other Asian, European and North American markets.
 At the beginning, girl groups such as Girls' Generation, 2NE1 and Wonder Girls were among the leaders of this "Hallyu" wave.

 From the second half of the 2010s, new generations of Korean girl groups emerged and enjoyed great success as the Korean wave's globalisation accelerated.
 Popular South Korean girl groups of the era include Blackpink, Twice and Red Velvet, amongst others.